stoogoff/website/content/books/index.md

 title: Books
 ---

-So far I've released 6 short stories, which you can find on my [Amazon](http://author.to/stoo-goff) page.
+I’ve written a number of short stories and novellas which I’ve self-published.
+All are available from my [Amazon](http://author.to/stoo-goff) page.